 Ovulation Predictor Kits: Saliva

 This type of kit looks at the mineral content in your saliva when it dries.

-- It comes with a mini microscope you can use to look for a pattern in your saliva that resembles a fern leaf.
-This pattern means you will ovulate sometime in the next several days.
+It comes with a mini microscope you can use to look for a pattern in your saliva that looks like a fern leaf.
+This pattern means you’ll ovulate sometime in the next few days.

 - A good option for women who want something simpler than a urine test